alecramsay/ushouse/docs/revisions.md

 2006 election:
 - Several uncontested races with no votes reported.
 - The `OTH1` (Column F) formula in the IMPUTED spreadsheet is wrong--doesn't include the R vote.
 It's right in the EXTRACTED spreadsheet.
-This affects every uncontested R win (ugh). <<< FIXED (TODO)
+This affects every uncontested R win (ugh). <<< FIXED by using the EXTRACTED data (TODO)
 - TX / 22nd -- large fragmented "other" vote used (CONFIRMED) (TODO)
 - TODO: Export RESULTS & UNCONTESTED

 2008 election:
+- Several uncontested races with no votes reported.
+- The `OTH1` (Column F) formula in the IMPUTED spreadsheet is wrong--doesn't include the R vote.
+It's right in the EXTRACTED spreadsheet.
+This affects every uncontested R win (ugh). <<< FIXED by using the EXTRACTED data (TODO)
+- AL / all 4 races were uncontested -- So, no AVG contested vote.
+Used Presidential total (271,654) as a proxy. <<< TODO
+- VT at large district was uncontested -- So, no AVG contested vote.
+Used the Presidential total (325,046) as a proxy. <<< TODO
 - TODO: Export RESULTS & UNCONTESTED

 2010 election: